-We employ over 250 professionals from many different countries and backgrounds.
+We employ around 300 professionals from many different countries and backgrounds.
 Working in different departments, each one of them is an ambitious expert in his or her field, who enjoys working for us in an exciting and ever challenging environment.
 The testimonials on this page will give you an idea of their work within our company as well as of their ambition, drive and enthusiasme in their every day working life.

 Our employees are our key competitive advantage.
 That is why we are committed to helping all employees find opportunities that best fit their unique talents.
 We believe in providing a stimulating environment and room for professional growth, and we make sure that each new team member has the opportunity to work with the best professionals, ensuring that you will collaborate with interesting people from all kinds of backgrounds.

 Kristina is excited about a new project she will be working on for the coming years: a new subsea well in the Dutch asset.
 She is looking forward to the possibilities this will bring to develop her technical skills – as learning is what she loves best.